Skip to content

 PromQL Quick Start

-PromQL is the query language for the Prometheus monitoring system, known for its concise syntax and powerful capabilities.
+PromQL is the query language of the Prometheus monitoring system, known for its concise syntax and powerful capabilities.
 Unlike traditional SQL, PromQL has a unique syntax structure.

 This article will introduce common query usages of PromQL.